Insulation Layer

 Several companies have tried making products which would let you vary insulation by changing the amount of air in a garment.
 None of these products have lasted more than a year or two.
 This include Gore’s Airvantage the Aerovest designed for emergency insulation, and a jacket made by Klymit which uses compressed Argon rather than human blown air.
 I would be highly skeptical of any products like this.

 Another emerging solution is micro heaters (or coolers) being developed by companies like Aspen Systems primarily for military applications.
-I think there is a lot of development left before these sorts of systems would be good for backpacking trips.
+I think there is a lot of development left before these sorts of systems would be good for light weight, or even “normal” applications.

 There are materials like aerogel (first created in 1931) which often incredible insulation for a given weight at stratospheric pricing.
 I have seen several clothing items made using aerogel, but so far, none have had staying power in the marketplace.
 Time will tell if this can be made sufficiently durable and affordable while delivering performance benefits in the real world.
-My experience with a sleeping pad and boot inserts with aerogel were disappointing offering on advantages over more conventional materials at a higher price.
-The latest version of this mimics polar bear fur.
+My experience with a sleeping pad and boot inserts which made use of aerogel were disappointing.
+I found these items offered no advantages over more conventional materials at a higher price.
+The latest attempt is to use aerogel formed to mimics polar bear fur.
 Time will tell if this formulation can make it out of the lab into products that actually work.

 Several companies are reportedly making “graphene” jackets with claims of amazing performance.
-I know graphene has some amazing properties, but I believe these products are more hype than substance.
+I know graphene has some amazing properties, but I believe these products are hype not substance.
 The only real user review I found was not exactly positive.

 Additional Factors